guardian/amigo/roles/cloud-watch-agent-logs/README.md

-### Deprecated - use cloud-watch-agent-logs, which uses the newer "unified" agent.

-This role will install the [cloudwatch](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AgentReference.html) agent.
+This role uses the [unified cloudwatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/UseCloudWatchUnifiedAgent.html) for logging.

 It also provide a utility script to configure your logs in `/opt/cloudwatch-logs/configure-logs` The arguments are:
 - an id, to distinguish between log file (for instance `application` and `gc`)
 - the stack
 - the stage
 - the app
 - the full path to the log
 - an optional date format, see "datetime_format" [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AgentReference.html)

 Here's an example user data that makes use of it: